Intel's First Microprocessor

 The Intel® 4004 microprocessor circuit line width was 10 microns, or 10,000 nanometers.
 Today, the circuit features of Intel® microprocessors range between 45 and 32 nanometers.
 By comparison, an average human hair is 100,000 nanometers wide.

 Intel’s co-founder and the co-inventor of the integrated circuit, he made numerous contributions to the advancement of technology.

-Four decades ago, Intel’s co-founder Gordon Moore made a bold prediction that has set the pace for ongoing innovation ever since.
+Meet Intel's co-founder and see how his bold prediction set the pace for ongoing innovation.

 From purified silicon to technology that powers your everyday life, discover the making of silicon chips—the most complex devices ever manufactured.